 The USA has some of the most famous finance schools in the world.
 These universities not only teach you strong finance skills but also connect you directly to Wall Street, Fortune 500 companies, and top consulting firms.
 Here are the top finance colleges in the US, with details for both undergraduate and graduate programs:

-- Programs: BBA in Finance, MBA Finance, Executive Finance Programs
+- Programs: BBA in Finance, MBA in Finance, Executive Finance Programs

 - Duration: 4 years (BBA), 2 years (MBA)